-I was diagnosed with Type 1 diabetes when I was 12 years old, and as I’m now the ripe old age of 26, that means I’ve lived with the condition for longer than I’ve lived without it.
+I was diagnosed with Type 1 when I was 12 years old, and as I’m now the ripe old age of 27, that means I’ve lived with the condition for longer than I’ve lived without it.

 After making it through my denial-fuelled ‘WHAT DIABETES?!’ teenage years relatively unscathed, I’ve become a bit of a self-professed diabetes CHAMPION, educating people where possible on what diabetes is, and what living with type 1 diabetes means for your average gin-loving millennial.

 My diabetes is not genetic, nor was it caused by a poor diet or by being overweight.
 My diagnosis was triggered by a flu like virus, that attacked the cells in my pancreas – rendering it useless.
-Since then, my life has consisted of daily injections, finger pricks, doctors’ visits, the odd hospital admission…and begging bartenders to make sure the tonic they’re giving me with my gin IS SLIMLINE.
+Since then, my life has consisted of daily injections, finger pricks, countless visits to the doctor, the odd hospital admission…and begging bartenders to make sure the tonic they’re giving me with my gin IS SLIMLINE.

-All jokes aside, the one thing that has stood out to me most over the last 14 years, is the lack of knowledge about this pretty mega condition.
+All jokes aside, the one thing that has stood out to me most over the last 15 years, is the lack of knowledge about this pretty mega condition.
 It’s estimated that over 4 and a half MILLION people are living with some form of diabetes in the UK.
-What’s really scary, is that figure includes nearly 1 million people who are walking around undiagnosed.
+What’s really scary, is that 1 in 2 people with diabetes remain undiagnosed.

 I’d bet my pancreas that the majority of people wouldn’t be able to tell you what diabetes is.
-They probably wouldn’t be able to identify the differences between type 1 and type 2 or recognise the symptoms of diabetes.
+They probably wouldn’t be able to identify the differences between type 1 and type 2 or recognise the symptoms of either condition.

 BUT FEAR NOT!
-This article will cover some of these points and I hope by the end, you’ll feel more educated on this condition – I’ll even give you a theoretical ‘I learnt about diabetes today’ badge and a virtual HIGH-FIVE.
+This article will cover some of these points and I hope by the end, you’ll feel more educated on diabetes – I’ll even give you a (pretend) ‘I learnt about diabetes today’ badge and a virtual HIGH-FIVE.